MobileFirst-Platform-Developer-Center/DevCenter/_posts/2018/2018-07-18-mfp-support-for-ios12.md

 * During our compatibility test we found certificate pinning feature is not working.
 It looks very similar to the issue mentioned [here](https://github.com/AFNetworking/AFNetworking/issues/4229).
 We are currently investigating the issue.
 We will update here once we conclude our investigation.

->**Update:** *We verified Certificate Pinning with latest beta and found ,certificate pinning is working fine, previously evaluating trust was failing due to the issue Certificate.*
+>**Update:** *We verified Certificate Pinning with latest beta and found, certificate pinning is working fine.
+Previously, evaluating trust was failing due to the issue Certificate.*

 iOS 12 compatibility tests are planned for following: